pix106/django-messages-display/README.md

 Display messages from django.contrib.messages as notifications in the browser.

 ## Setup
-Install package using `pip`:
+Install the package using `pip`:

 ```shell
 python -m pip install django-messages-display
 ```

-Add it to the installed apps:
+Add it to the installed apps of your project:
 ```python
 INSTALLED_APPS = [
     ...